 Antipasti dinner, chicken Sunday lunch

 Sun or no sun, weekends are meant for meals like this.
-Burrata with oven-roasted tomatoes, roasted red peppers, white bean puree, lavender chicken, zucchini just plucked from the garden, chocolate ganache/salted caramel tarts!
+Burrata with oven-roasted tomatoes, roasted red bell peppers, white bean puree, lavender chicken, zucchini just plucked from the garden, chocolate ganache/salted caramel tarts!
 Here’s the thing – I was